arrow-left

 In a few lines of code, we have been able to create a Github issue for all the trending repos which automatically logs the issues created in a csv file.

-You can find the full code in the along with many other examples.
+You can find the full code in the Github repoarrow-up-right along with many other examples.

 Copy